-For my veg friends, try chopped oyster mushrooms cooked with chorizo spices.
+For my veg friends, try chopped oyster or shitake mushrooms cooked with chorizo spices.

 The meat and herbs give us all the flavor we need.
 Sometimes it’s hard to find a sausage that is just sausage, but I encourage you to look for one.
 Those hidden sugars and preservatives add up and can negatively impact our health.

 I’ve been loving the Mulay’s chorizo sausage because I can trust what’s in it.
 They are heritage farmed and have no fillers!
 So many sausages have added grains, sugars, and artificial flavorings.
 There’s no need for that.
 I found them at a recent gluten-free expo here in Colorado and am so glad to have another local source for high quality and sustainable meat.